My village

 Exceptional protected landscapes

-The coexistence of economic activity centred on winter and summer tourism and areas benefiting from special protection is worth highlighting.
+The coexistence of economic activity centered on winter and summer tourism and areas enjoying special protection deserves to be highlighted.

-A total of 5,942 hectares, i.e. nearly 60% of the municipal territory, are protected under the Environment Code.
+A total of 5,942 hectares, i.e. almost 60% of the commune, are protected under the French Environment Code.

-Finally, it is worth mentioning the existence of ZNIEFF 1 (Natural Area of Floristic and Faunistic Interest, about 7,420 ha in total), notably the left bank of the Isère between the Pont Saint-Charles and the hamlet of Le Laisinant, the area around the Col de la Baillettaz, Plan des Nettes...
-This classification, which is scientific and not legal, does not entail any particular constraints, but suggests vigilance and attention at all times.
-Val d'Isère is thus surrounded by remarkable sites which will be preserved for future generations.
+Finally, we should mention the existence of ZNIEFF 1 (Zone Naturelle d'Intérêt Floristique et Faunistique, approx. 7,420 ha in total), notably the left bank of the Isère between the Pont Saint-Charles and the hamlet of Laisinant, the area around the Col de la Baillettaz, Plan des Nettes...
+This classification, which is scientific rather than legal, does not entail any particular constraints, but does suggest constant vigilance and attention.
+Val d'Isère is thus surrounded by remarkable sites that will be preserved for future generations.

 Important information